aws/aws-database-encryption-sdk-dynamodb/specification/beacons/dynamodb-beacons.md

 the partition and sort keys used in the original design.

-When the customer writes an item, Gazelle will generate a new primary key by generating a 48-byte HMAC of the concatenation of the original partition and sort keys.
+When the customer writes an item, Gazelle will generate a new primary key by concatenating the original partition and sort keys, and using the [beacon key](#beacon-keys) for the primary key to generate a 48-byte HMAC.
+The primary key is this 48-byte binary value.

 A customer can call GetItem using the original partition and sort keys, and Gazelle will translate that into a call with the new computed primary key.

+A customer can also call getItem using this generated key, if they got it as the result of a previous query.

 ### Projections